-Praxis I: Academic Skills Assessments
+Praxis Core: Academic Skills for Educators

-In order to be accepted into a Teacher Education program, the teacher candidate is required by the South Carolina State Department of Education to pass Praxis I: Academic Skills Assessments, which measures reading, writing, and mathematics skills.
+In order to be accepted into a Teacher Education program, the teacher candidate is required by the South Carolina State Department of Education to pass Praxis Core Academic Skills for Educators, which measures reading, writing, and mathematics skills.
 The teacher candidate who has achieved a minimum SAT score of 1100 for the old SAT (Verbal and Math); 1650 for the new SAT (Verbal, Math, Writing) or a composite ACT score of 24 may waive these assessments.
 The teacher candidate should see the respective education advisor for additional information.
 The teacher candidate should pass all three tests by the first semester of the sophomore year in order to apply for admission to Lock I.